-Shirley Hanson Endowed Memorial Scholarship Fund (SHSF): This endowed fund strives to help make college education accessible and a top priority for high school golf student-athletes in the Arvada community.
+Shirley Hanson Endowed Memorial Scholarship Fund (SHSF): This scholarship will open in the spring of 2019.
+This scholarship endowed fund strives to help make college education accessible and a top priority for high school golf student-athletes in the Arvada community.
 Shirley “Pearl” Hanson dedicated her career to the education of Jeffco students and taught life long lessons to student athletes as a successful golf coach.
-Shirley was a beloved member of the Arvada community as a educator, mentor, friend, golfer and wife.
+Shirley was a beloved member of the Arvada community as an educator, mentor, friend, golfer and wife.
 SHSF aspires to carry on Shirley’ s legacy by helping students achieve their dreams of higher education.

 Criteria: Eligible students must meet the following:

 Grants: Each school year, the SHSF will seek to grant a scholarship in an amount of $6,000 ($1,500/year over 4 years) to one chosen high school student who meets the above criteria.
 The Jeffco Schools Foundation will evaluate applications and determine the recipient.